 - Volunteers ages 16-17 may volunteer on their own after a parent or guardian has attended orientation and all necessary training with them.
 Volunteers must pass background screening (ages 18 and up only).
 Volunteers must have a good attitude and a desire to positively impact the lives of dogs and cats within our community!
-Volunteers must wear a Tulsa SPCA volunteer t-shirt or vest at all times.
+Volunteers must wear a Tulsa SPCA volunteer t-shirt or vest and a nametag at all times.

 Orientation and training

 We strive to provide a well-rounded training program to ensure our volunteers feel safe and adequately prepared for their work with us and our animals.